Energy Systems Engineering Program

 About the Program

-Energy Systems Engineering is a branch of engineering that conducts studies on energy production systems, resources, systems modelling, simulation, optimization, analysis, design, energy storage and energy efficiency.
-The legislation, management and policies inherent in the modern energy sector are important within Energy Systems Engineering.
+Energy Systems Engineering is a branch of engineering that conducts studies on energy production systems, resources, systems modelling, simulation, optimization, analysis, design, energy storage, and energy efficiency.
+The legislation, management, and policies inherent in the modern energy sector are important within Energy Systems Engineering.
 Besides the use and management of available technologies, Energy Systems Engineers should also be able to produce new technologies.
-Therefore, the Energy Systems Engineering Program aims to train qualified engineers who are able to use energy resources and types in an efficient way, who can plan energy production, usage and transmission, who understand energy-related laws, and who are capable of critical thinking and use ethical and social values in their work.
+Therefore, the Energy Systems Engineering Program aims to train qualified engineers who are able to use energy resources in an efficient way, who can plan energy production, usage, and transmission, who understand energy-related laws, and who are capable of critical thinking while observing ethical and social values in their work.

 Energy Systems engineers can develop careers in a broad range of workplaces in the public and private sectors.
 The increasing amount of energy investments, especially over the last decade, has resulted in an increase in demand for engineers in the energy sector.
-Graduates of Energy Systems Engineering Program can work in areas related with energy efficiency, energy conservation and energy laws.
-Today, in response to demand for clean energy, investments are increasing in renewable energy such as solar, wind, bioenergy, geothermal and hydroelectric power plants.
-In addition to these, there are planned developments on thermal power plants and nuclear power plants.
+Graduates of the Energy Systems Engineering Program can work in areas related with energy efficiency, energy conservation, and energy laws.
+Today, in response to demand for clean energy, investments are increasing in renewable energy, such as solar, wind, bioenergy, geothermal, and hydroelectric power plants.
+In addition to these, there are planned developments in thermal power plants and nuclear power plants.
 These developments also create a significant source of employment.